Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Fourier Series-Based Approximation Models for Time-Varying Parameters

-While the EnKF algorithm reviewed in Section~\ref{Sec:EnKF} is formulated for constant parameter estimation, our goal in this work is to estimate time-varying system parameters for which no evolution model is known (or available); i.e., we do not have a known form of $d\theta/dt$ for $\theta = \theta(t)$.
-To address this problem, we utilize a Fourier series-based approximation in which $\theta(t)$ is represented as a linear combination of sine and cosine functions with different frequencies.
+While the EnKF algorithm reviewed in Section~\ref{Sec:EnKF} is formulated for estimating constant parameters, our goal in this work is to estimate time-varying system parameters for which no evolution model is known (or available); i.e., we do not have a known form of $d\theta/dt$ for $\theta = \theta(t)$.
+To address this problem, we propose a novel approximation method inspired by the Fourier series, where $\theta(t)$ is represented as a linear combination of sine and cosine functions with different frequencies.
+We describe this approach below, detailing formulations for estimating periodic parameters when the period of $\theta(t)$ is both known and unknown, as well as for approximating more general TVPs that are not periodic over the time interval of observed data.
+We provide two possible implementation strategies using the EnKF for coefficient estimation.